stelzinga/MF/Management_Framework-Appendix.md

 - Phone incl Video (MS Teams Phone, ...)
 - Browser (MS Edge, Google Chrome, Firefox, ...)

-Because they can be used in different manners by different people, this note will not prescribe particular uses.
+Because they can be used in many different manners by different people, this note will not prescribe particular uses.
 ________________________________________
 ## Eisenhower Matrix (Framework)
 The *Eisenhower Matrix* or *Eisenhower Decision Tree* or *Eisenhower Box* is a decision tool to plan work, named after Dwight D. Eisenhower, general during WWI and 34th President of the USA who used it to manage his time.
 The decision tree is based on *two dimensions* of Tasks.
 These dimensions are *urgency* and *importance* and are used by a Manager to decide what to do with each Tasks coming his way.
 Note that instead of Tasks one can read Objectives.

 ### Important
-Something is important for different reasons, but the following criteria are deemed relevant:
+Something is important for different reasons e.g.:
--Task cannot be delegated (simply because the right skills are not there right now, training would take too much time given urgency, etc.) and/or
+-Task cannot be delegated (simply because the right skills are not there right now, training would take too much time given urgency, etc.)
-- Task relates to a topic that has a lot of attention from senior stakeholders (internal or external) and/or
+- Task relates to a topic that has a lot of attention from senior stakeholders (internal or external)
 - Task completion has a direct impact on Revenues, Cost or Risk.

 ### Not Important
 This includes all tasks that are potentially important in the long run, but not important enough for the Manager to do himself.
 The following criteria are relevant:
-- Task requires a skill set the Manager does not have (and would thus require delegation anyway)
+- Task requires Skills the Manager does not have (and would thus require delegation anyway)
 - Task requires application of Skills the Manager has, but which are at a level the Manager does not Operate at (anymore).
-This typically involves Tasks related to Goal = prd i.e., Tasks related to Maintenance, Enabling and Support.

 ### Urgent
-Something is urgent for different reasons.
-The following criteria are deemed relevant -there is sometimes a link with *Important*-:
+Something is urgent for different reasons, -there is sometimes a link with *Important*- e.g.,
-- Not performing the Task soon has a knock on effect on several other Tasks and/or
+- Not performing the Task soon has a knock-on effect on several other Tasks and/or
 - There is a deadline imposed by a senior stakeholder (internal or external)
-- The completion of the task has a direct impact on Revenue, Cost or Risk
+- The completion of the Task has a direct impact on Revenue, Cost or Risk

 ### Not Urgent
-Something is not Urgent if the non-performance of the Task any time soon is not going to make a huge difference.
+Something is not Urgent if the non-performance of the Task any time soon is not going to make a real difference.

 ### Decision Quadrants
-The above two dimensions yield four combinations a.k.a. *Decision Quadrants*, which drive what to do with the Task:
+The two dimensions yield four combinations a.k.a. *Decision Quadrants*, which drive what to do with the Task:
 1. Urgent + important -> Do Task Now
 2. Important + not urgent -> Do Task Later
 3. Urgent + not important -> Delegate Task to someone